lunaberryyyy/RimWorldRPC/README.md

 # RWRichPresence
 RWRichPresence updates your Discord status with some information about your game.
 Now updated for the latest version of the game - 1.6!

+This Version supports 1.0-1.4 & 1.6. if you're looking for a 1.5 version, go [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3291415439)

 ## Feautures

 * Display various game information